Investing in Mexico ADRs / Mexico Stocks List

 The Bolsa Mexicana de Valores (BMV)

-Founded in 1933, the Mexican Stock Exchange or Bolsa Mexicana de Valores (BMV) is Mexico’s only stock exchange.
-Its also the second largest stock exchange in Latin America after Sao Paulo Brazil’s BM&F BOVESPA.
+Founded in 1933, the Mexican Stock Exchange or Bolsa Mexicana de Valores (BMV) is Mexico’s primary stock exchange.
+Its also the second largest stock exchange in Latin America after Sao Paulo Brazil’s B3 (BM&FBOVESPA).